coastsense/georaster/README.md

 `right` is how many pixels in from the **right** side of the image to skip over before we start clipping

+`probeExternalOverview` default to be false, if set as true, it will probe for external overview .ovr url.

 *clipping resolution*